notsuoholi/notsuoholi.github.io/content/posts/EstablishingReliability.md

 date = 2024-10-27
 draft = false
 +++
 This is the first in a collection of articles which work together as a guideline for establishing Reliability and Observability within a system.
-Below are links to the other articles in this series.

-1. Establishing Reliability (this article)
-2. Intro to Telemetry
-    - Intro to OpenTelemetry
-3. Intro to Monitoring and Observability
-4. Defining Reliability for Your System

 **Note:** Below, I refer to applications, services, and the system as a whole.
 In a microservice-based architecture, all the individual services work together to create the overall application that an end-user interacts with.
 This context should help clarify some of the explanations that follow.